DSAutomations/dockerhass-docs/DockerHASS-docs.md

 ```

 # Setup Samba
 To make things a bit easier during initial configuration, you may want to setup a samba share to access your docker volumes.
+We'll only want to run this while we're actively working on the system.
 To do this, create a new directory in your home folder called samba:
 ```
 mkdir ~/samba
 ```